Stories of the Hollow Mountain Butterfly, Book 3

 “What—?”
 The girl flinched at the sound of her own voice, covering her ears.

 Gnashing her teeth, Tiffany pressed her splayed wings against the cold stone ground as though they were webbed hands, which they were.
 A second set of hands, and arms, with all the strange sensations that came along with it.
 Her normal arms still came out the side of her shoulders like nothing had changed, but the thick upper arms of her wings protruded from just below the base of her shoulder blades, pointing up.
 At the top, above her head where she could reach up and scratch if she had an itch, was an elbow joint that craned her enormously long winged-forearms back down toward her feet.
-Just below her waist her wing-hands splayed five wing-fingers, with a thumb and everything.
-Stretched between it all was a thin leathery membrane.
+At her hips, her wing-hands splayed five wing-fingers, with a thumb and everything.
+Stretched between it all was a thin, leathery membrane.

 Bat wings.
 That was what they most looked like to Tiffany, especially since hers were as black as coal.
 When she flew, it felt like swimming in air.
 The webbing between her fingers and the broader sheet stretching out from her back to her wing-thumbs caught the eddies like a parachute, both slowing her and propelling her forward all at once, and even the slightest movement could throw her out of control, which happened all too often.